 Your itinerary in this region will be more flexible, according to weather limitations, ice in the surrounding waters and ocean conditions.
 The team will also use information on previous whale sightings for more whale-watching opportunities, taking you to some of the less-visited regions around the peninsula.

 Of course, humpback whales are not the only creatures which call Antarctica home.
-Despite harsh conditions, the continent is home many species.
+Despite harsh conditions, the continent is home to many species.
 Visit penguin rookeries for a chance to see chinstrap, gentoo and Adélie penguins; observe wallows of Weddell, crabeater and leopard seals; then look up for birdwatching to spot black-browed, light-mantled sooty and wandering albatross.

 The albatross is incredible to watch in flight, its huge wings spread as the bird soars across the ocean with little exertion.
 Feeding on squid, fish and krill, they prefer to nest on remote, oceanic islands, making a sighting of these feathery giants a rare treat for keen birders.
-All 22 species of albatross are sadly decreasing in numbers and three species have a status of critically endangered.
+All 22 species of albatross are sadly decreasing in numbers, and three species have a status of critically endangered.

 Heading even further south, the expedition will venture into the Gerlache Strait, its channels and islands.
 This scenic region is home to dramatic landscapes and an abundance of wildlife.
-At Neko Harbour you’ll sail past giant glaciers, in the Lemaire Channel you’ll cruise through still waters filled with drifting bergs and at Paradise Bay you’ll uncover huge whale bones from the 1920s whaling era, as well as colonies of gentoo penguins.
+At Neko Harbour, you’ll sail past giant glaciers, in the Lemaire Channel, you’ll cruise through still waters filled with drifting bergs and at Paradise Bay, you’ll uncover huge whale bones from the 1920s whaling era, as well as colonies of gentoo penguins.

 The gentoo is a penguin species first spotted in the Falkland Islands in 1781.
 You can recognise the species by its wide white stripe, which extends like a bonnet across the top of its head.
 The species is also noted for its loud, trumpeting call, which the bird emits with its head thrown right back.